Z12aS0/osu-map-downloader/README.md

 	After installing the project as zip, run maps.bat or the python file directly.
  	Maybe check for suspicious code if you are paranoid :)

+  	For running lazer using the batch file.
+Modify the path to your client.realm file so it can be used.

 ## Requirements:
 - google chrome browser or any other selenium supported browser(edit line 125 and related lines)
 - python